jcstein/tg-announcement-bot/README.md

 1. Add the bot to your channels
 2. The bot will automatically register the channels
 3. Use `/announce` to compose your message
-4. Review the preview and click:
+4. Review the preview and:
-   - ✅ Confirm to send to all channels
+   - ✅ Click Confirm to send to all channels
-   - ❌ Cancel to abort
+   - ❌ Click Cancel to abort
-5. Use `/edit` to modify the last sent message (within 48 hours)
+5. Use `/edit` to modify the last sent message
+   - Review the changes and confirm or cancel
+   - Only works within 48 hours of sending
 6. Use `/preview` to test message formatting